connexcs/docs/docs/webphone.md

 #### Initiating an Action with a Button

-As already mentioned, only a button can initiate the first action in a series of actions.
+As already mentioned, only a button can start the first action in a series of actions.
 The process for selecting which action to run is as follows:

-1. If the fn property is set, then action has been set.
+1. If the fn property is set, then action has gets set too.
 Here, the action is written as a function, for example, openForm('Feedback Form')  , translated as, { action: { name: 'openForm', params: ['Feedback Form'] }}

     1.1 If the action openForm has been set and the form_id property has also been set by selecting a form in the button builder, then the form_id property takes priority.
-    1.2 Then the action is run.
+    1.2 Then the action runs.

-2. If the openForm action (through fn or form_id) and the sandbox_id (ScriptForge) properties have been set, then data from ScriptForge is used to manipulate the form to be opened.
+2. If the openForm action (through fn or form_id) and the sandbox_id (ScriptForge) properties are set, then data from ScriptForge manipulates the form to get opened.
    2.1 Otherwise, only ScriptForge will run, and the response will start the action.
    2.2 The data used to manipulate the form is present in __.formSchema.
 Check the documentation above under SCRIPT-FORGE RESPONSE.